kmashour/I-Love-Shawerma/2-Inbox/Courses-inflows/Dockers 9-4-2025.md

 hola bitch !!!

 image has two types

-predefined to run a certain command on container run command
+1- predefined to run a certain command on container run command

-containers that can run multiple commands they are designed to run as per given input (CLI argument), so the container just not start up (msh hay2om ya3ny)
+2- containers that can run multiple commands they are designed     to run as per given input (CLI argument), so the container      just start and exit at the same instant if not given a          command (msh hay2om ya3ny)

+**the main target of a container is to run only 1 process once the process is terminated the container is considered obsolete its a bundle of packages and dependencies that run together live together terminate together** the container = application exited container = exited application container status up = Running container

 docker run busybox echo "hello word"   <- CLI arguments
 it will execute it then stops !! container has more usages this is just a trivial example

-docker run busybox ls -l ---> will list the container file-system its like chroot that created a private file-system replica but now it on a container
+docker run busybox ls -l ---> **will list the container file-system its like chroot that created a private file-system replica but now it on a container**

-container will never continue running as long as the command it executes finish
+**container will never continue running as long as the command it executes finish**

-RULE--> container lifetime is command run time execution it doesn't matter if the command exists successfully or failed the container will seize to run
+RULE--> container lifetime is command run time execution it doesn't matter if the command exits successfully or failed the container will seize to run
 (container lifetime = command runtime)

 docker ps ->  list all running container process